fmager/real-time/m5_projects/README.md

-# +Projects
+# *-Projects
-This whole module is for levels 3 and 4
+This whole module is for levels 3 and 4.
+Specifically, all of the tips and tracks are for level 3, where the projects themselves are meant for level 4.

 ## How to create real time systems, good frameworks for the different fields and project proposals